-7. The 2014 Approved Greenbelt Metro Area and MD 193 Corridor Sector Plan and Sectional Map Amendment and the standards of the Development District Overlay (D-D-O) Zone:
+7. 2014 Approved Greenbelt Metro Area and MD 193 Corridor Sector Plan and Sectional Map Amendment and the standards of the Development District Overlay (D-D-O) Zone:

 The 2014 Approved Greenbelt Metro Area and MD 193 Corridor Sector Plan and Sectional Map Amendment contains regulations that impact the design and character of the Greenbelt Metro Metropolitan Center and portions of the MD 193 Corridor, and superimposes a Development District Overlay Zone over these areas.
 The purpose of these standards is to shape high-quality public spaces with buildings and other physical features to create a strong sense of place for Greenbelt and Berwyn Heights, consistent with the land use and urban design recommendations of the sector plan.
-The subject site is located in subarea MD 193 Corridor (pg.
-222).
+The subject site is located in subarea MD 193 Corridor (page 222).

 Section 27-548.25(b) of the Zoning Ordinance requires that the Planning Board find that the site plan meets the applicable development district standards in order to approve it.
 The development district standards are organized into several categories: Building Form, Architectural Elements, Sustainability and the Environment, and Streets and Open Spaces.
 However, in accordance with the D-D-O Zone review process as stated in Section 27-548.25(c), modification of the development district standards is permitted.
-In order to allow the plan to deviate from the development district standards, the Planning Board must find that the alternative development district standards will benefit the development and the development district and will not substantially impair implementation of the sector plan.
+In order to allow the plan to deviate from the development district standards, the Planning Board herein finds that the alternative development district standards will benefit the development and the development district and will not substantially impair implementation of the sector plan.

-If approved with conditions, the subject application will conform to all of the recommendations and requirements, except for those from which the applicant has requested an amendment.
-In areas where staff is recommending that the amendment be approved, staff finds that granting the amendment will not substantially impair implementation of the sector plan.
+As approved with conditions, the subject DSP is in conformance with all of the recommendations and requirements, except for those from which the Planning Board has herein granted an amendment.
+The Board herein finds that granting the amendments will not substantially impair implementation of the sector plan.

-a.
-The applicant requests amendments from the following development district standards:

-1. Building Form, Lot Occupation, Frontage build out
+- a.
+The Planning Board herein grants amendments from the following development district standards: - (1) Building Form, Lot Occupation, Frontage build out

-Requirement-Building height shall range from one to three stories (p.
-222).
+Requirement-Building height shall range from one to three stories (page 222).

-Request-To allow for a one-story building with a height of 21.92 feet.
+Amendment Herein Approved-A one-story building with a height of 21.92 feet.

-Although the proposed building is one-story that meets the development district standard, it is below 25 feet.
-An amendment is requested to allow for a one-story building at 21.90 feet.
+The building approved herein meets the development district standard that requires building height to renge from one to three stories.
+However, it is below 25 feet.
+An amendment is herein approved to allow for a one-story building at 21.90 feet tall.

-Comment: The difference between the requirement and the height of the building (3.08 feet) is negligible and the Urban Design Section agrees with the applicant's justification in this respect.
+The difference between the requirement and the height of the building (3.08 feet) is negligible and the Planning Board hereby grants this requested amendment.

-2. Building Form, Lot Occupation, Frontage build out
+(2) Building Form, Lot Occupation, Frontage build out

-Requirement-The front buildout shall be a minimum of 40 percent and a maximum of 80 percent at the build-to-line (p.
-222).
+Requirement-The front buildout shall be a minimum of 40 percent and a maximum of 80 percent at the build-to line (page 222).

-Request-To allow a 46.30-foot or 26.3 percent building frontage build-out.
+Amendment Herein Approved-A 46.30-foot or 26.3 percent building frontage build-out.

-The streetscape, which includes sidewalk and landscaping will help to define the edge.
-The design of the site, which must by its nature include parking and drive-aisles does not allow site design to include a 40-80 percent frontage buildout.
+The streetscape, which includes sidewalk and landscaping, will help to define the edge.
+The design of the site, which must by its nature include parking and drive aisles does not allow site design to include a 40-80 percent frontage buildout.

-Comment: Staff is in agreement with the applicant in this regard.
-Site design does not lend itself to between a 40 and 80 frontage buildout.
-Customer parking and drive aisles are necessary for this commercial use which will help revitalize the MD 193 Corridor in accordance with a goal of the Sector Plan.
+The site design does not lend itself to between a 40 and 80 frontage buildout.
+Customer parking and drive aisles are necessary for this commercial use which will help revitalize the MD 193 Corridor in accordance with a goal of the sector plan.
+The Planning Board hereby grants this request.

-3. Building Form, Build-to Lines
+(3) Building Form, Build-to Lines

-Requirement-The front principal build-to-line for all buildings shall be between 0 and 15 feet from the right-of-way (p.
-222).
+Requirement-The front principal build-to line for all buildings shall be between 0 and 15 feet from the right-of-way (page 222).

-Request-To allow a 30-foot build-to-line.
+Amendment Herein Approved-A 30-foot build-to line.